L-P/the-terse-time-tracker/man.en.md

 start
 :   Either creates a new task and stops the current one, or edits the current
-    tasks tags.
-If no tags are given and there is a task running, the new tasks will reuse the running task tags.
+    task tags.
+If no tags are given and there is a different task running, the new task will reuse the running task tags.

 stop
 :   Stops the current task timer.

+ui
+:   Starts the TUI that allow editing past entries.

+# DATA
+The Terse Time Tracker stores all of its data in a SQLite database named `the-terse-time-tracker.db` in your default user configuration directory.